LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - Bug tracking ID
 - Components (i,e Database, UI, Business-Logic...)

 The **Product Owner** is responsible for the Product Backlog.
-He has to decide about the significance of the Backlog Items.
+He has to understand each item and he has to decide about the significance of the items.
 But he is not allowed to estimate the effort of an item.
 This can be only done by the team.

 It's a good practice to estimate the most significant backlog items that are not estimated yet once a week.

+There should be only one Product Backlog per product.

 Sprint Backlog
 --------------